sabnanih/sabnanih.github.io/_posts/2020-05-25-IMDB-TV-Show-Analysis.md

 {% include fig5.html %}

-## Which shows are amongst the most / least consistent?
+## Which shows are among the most / least consistent?
 Next, I look at rating consistency in TV episodes.
 For a measure of rating consistency, I defined a simple metric of Relative standard deviation.

 $$\gamma$$ $$(\%) = Standard Deviation Episode Rating$$ $$/$$ $$Mean Episode Rating * 100 \% $$